Land, River, People

 Welcome to Land, River, People: A Hawkesbury Learning Hub.
 My name is Matthew Nicol, and this website has been created as part of the Humanities and Social Sciences unit at Australian Catholic University.
 This resource is designed for primary students to explore how local places can help us understand history, community, and change over time.
 Using Hawkesbury Regional Museum as our key community resource, students will investigate artefacts, images, stories, and historical perspectives connected to Windsor and the wider Hawkesbury region.
 This website supports authentic, inquiry-based learning by connecting classroom ideas with a real place in the local community.

-Place-BasedConnects classroom ideas to Windsor and the Hawkesbury.
+Place-BasedConnects classroom ideas to the Hawkesbury through a real local community resource.

 A clear pathway through people, place, and history